 You want to encourage players to reserve tee times online, so make sure your website is easy to use and nice to look at.
 Redesign the site with updated photos or your facilities and course.
 If possible, add flyover videos of each hole so your golfers can get an idea of your course beforehand.

-Add local SEO targeting, too.
+Add local SEO targeting and Google Maps marketing, too.
 You want your name to come up when someone searches for golf courses in the area.
 Add a small blog to boost your ranking.

 14. Automate Your Driving Range